 Cross-country skiing is excellent exercise and a great way to scope out the county’s natural beauty.
 You can rent ski equipment at Bay Shore Outfitters in Sister Bay.

 Some of the best-groomed trails are in Newport State Park.
-Newport State Park has more than 2,300 acres of forest and 11 miles of lake shoreline.
+Newport State Park has over 2,300 acres of forest and 11 miles of lake shoreline.

-If you drive to Europe Bay Road and keep going east, you’ll encounter Liberty Grove Town Park, where you can put your car without having to pay for a state park admission pass or parking.
-Then you simply head back from the parking to the trailhead.
-On very snowy days, you can ski from your car to the trailhead.
+If you drive to Europe Bay Road and keep going east, you’ll encounter Liberty Grove Town Park, where you can put your car without paying for a state park admission pass or parking.
+Then, you head back from the parking to the trailhead.
+You can ski from your car to the trailhead on very snowy days.

 See Related: Best Winter Destinations in Minnesota to Visit